A New Kind of Science

-A New Kind of Science is a book by Stephen Wolfram, published by his company Wolfram Research under the imprint Wolfram Media in 2002.
-It contains an empirical and systematic study of computational systems such as cellular automata.
-Wolfram calls these systems simple programs and argues that the scientific philosophy and methods appropriate for the study of simple programs are relevant to other fields of science.
+A New Kind of Science is a non-fiction book written by Stephen Wolfram, and self-published in 2002 under the imprint Wolfram Media.
+It explores how rules that control the interactions between cellular automata can generate surprisingly non-chaotic results.

 Contents

 Computation and its implications

 The thesis of A New Kind of Science (NKS) is twofold: that the nature of computation must be explored experimentally, and that the results of these experiments have great relevance to understanding the physical world.

 Simple programs

 The basic subject of Wolfram's "new kind of science" is the study of simple abstract rules—essentially, elementary computer programs.
 In almost any class of a computational system, one very quickly finds instances of great complexity among its simplest cases (after a time series of multiple iterative loops, applying the same simple set of rules on itself, similar to a self-reinforcing cycle using a set of rules).
 This seems to be true regardless of the components of the system and the details of its setup.
 Systems explored in the book include, among others, cellular automata in one, two, and three dimensions; mobile automata; Turing machines in 1 and 2 dimensions; several varieties of substitution and network systems; recursive functions; nested recursive functions; combinators; tag systems; register machines; and reversal-addition.
 For a program to qualify as simple, there are several requirements: